CS2103AUG2016-T16-C1/main/docs/DeveloperGuide.md

 > 3a1.
 TaskManager shows an error message <br>
   Use case resumes at step 2

+#### Use case : Find tasks

+**MSS**

+1. User requests to find tasks with specific keywords
+2. TaskManager returns a list of tasks with all matching keywords Use case ends

+**Extensions**

+1a.
+No keywords were inputted
+> TaskManager shows an error message <br>
+  Use case resumes at step 1

+#### Use case : List all tasks

+**MSS**

+1. User requests to list all tasks
+2. TaskManager shows all tasks added
+Use case ends

+**Extensions**

+2a.
+The list is empty

+> Use case ends

 #### Use case : Mark As Done

 **MSS**

-1. User requests to list tasks
+1. User requests to list all undone tasks
-2. TaskManager shows a list of tasks
+2. TaskManager shows a list of all undone tasks
-3. User requests to mark specific or multiple tasks as done
+3. User requests to mark specific task as done
-4. TaskManager marks the task(s) as done <br>
+4. TaskManager marks the task as done <br>
 Use case ends.

 **Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+TaskManager shows an error message <br>
+  Use case resumes at step 2

 4a.
-The task is already marked as done
+The task has already been marked as done <br>

-> Task becomes marked as undone

-{More to be added}
+> Use case ends

 ## Appendix C : Non Functional Requirements